-The Robert Wood Johnson Foundation (RWJF) Culture of Health Prize recognizes communities that have placed a priority on health and are creating powerful partnerships and deep commitments that will enable everyone, especially those facing the greatest challenges, with the opportunity to live well.
-A Culture of Health recognizes that health and wellbeing are greatly influenced by where people live, work, the safety of surroundings, and the relationships people have in their families and communities.
-The Prize elevates the compelling stories of local leaders and community members who are coming together to create conditions for health and prosperity by transforming neighborhoods, schools, and businesses—so that good health flourishes everywhere.
+The Robert Wood Johnson Foundation (RWJF) Culture of Health Prize recognizes communities that have placed a priority on health and are creating powerful partnerships and deep commitments that will enable everyone, especially those facing the greatest barriers to good health, with the opportunity to live well.
+A Culture of Health recognizes that health and wellbeing are greatly influenced by where people live, learn, work, and play; the safety of surroundings; and the relationships people have in their families and communities.
+The Prize elevates the compelling stories of local leaders and community members who together are transforming neighborhoods, schools, businesses, and more—so that good health flourishes everywhere.

 Amount: Up to 10 winning communities will:

 - Have their stories and successes celebrated broadly to inspire others toward locally-driven change